New York Railroad Toxic Chemical Exposure Lawsuit

 For years, the railroad industry has used many different hazardous chemicals to maintain and build tracks as well as the trains that run on them.
 Chronic exposure to toxic chemicals has caused cancer in many railroad employees.

-Examples of injuries caused by dangerous substances include:
+Examples of toxic exposure injuries in New York caused by dangerous substances include:

 - Non-Hodgkin’s lymphoma caused by exposure to glyphosate (such as in Roundup®)